nikborzunov/storyGen/README.md

 # storyGen

 storyGen is a dynamic React Native Expo application that delivers a unique storytelling experience.
-Whether you want to read your favorite fairy tales or listen to them in beautifully synthesized voices, storyGen provides an immersive platform with innovative features like custom theme creation, text animation modes, and voice cloning powered by ElevenLabs.
-The app is designed with a focus on user experience, performance, and security, complemented by seamless integration with Google OAuth for smooth authentication.
+Enjoy reading or listening to fairy tales with features like custom theme creation, text animations, and voice cloning powered by ElevenLabs.
+Designed with a focus on user experience, performance, and security, storyGen integrates seamlessly with Google OAuth for effortless authentication.

 ---